c3d/xl/doc/HANDBOOK_3-types.md

 XL types are a way to organize values by restricting which operations can be selected during evaluation.
-For example, knowing that `A` is a `real` allows expression `A+A` to match declaration pattern `X:real+Y:real`, but prevent it from matching pattern `X:integer+Y:integer`.
+For example, knowing that `A` is a `real` allows expression `A+A` to match declaration pattern `X:real+Y:real`, but prevents it from matching pattern `X:integer+Y:integer`.

 In XL, types are based on the _shape_ of